abhinandmenon/aimlops-coursework/README.md

 # aimlops-coursework

-Assignments, mini-projects & long quiz submissions for the postgrad certificate program in AI & MLOps by IISc
+Monorepo with assignments, mini-projects & long quiz submissions for the postgrad certificate program in AI & MLOps by IISc